business4s/workflows4s/website/docs/other/01-evolving-workflows.md

 Workflow evolution is crucial for long-lived systems, especially when workflows are expected to run continuously over extended periods.
 Workflows4s aims to handle workflow evolution through a combination of strategies:

-1. **Checkpointing**: Allows segments of workflows to be marked as stable checkpoints, preventing the need for replaying those parts and enabling easier modifications.
+1. **Checkpointing**: Marking segments of workflows as checkpointed, preventing the need for replaying those parts and enabling easier modifications.
-2. **Journal Rewrites**: Enables modifications of the persisted event journal to accommodate workflow changes.
+2. **Journal Rewrites**: Modifying the persisted event journal.
-3. **Versioning**: Supports running different workflow versions simultaneously to smoothly handle evolving workflows.
+3. **Versioning**: Running different workflow versions simultaneously.

 ---